 The production shows how the advertising perspective that finally won is responsible for the triumph of NO, upon defeating the denouncement of Fernando to what works in the consumption of political products, emphasizing just how that calculation and handling of the effects of the television campaign takes place in order to make it decisive.
-In this way it highlights the convergence between René and Guzmán -the NO and the YES-, who perhaps have more similarities than differences.
+In this way it highlights the convergence between René and Guzmán -the NO and the YES, who perhaps have more similarities than difference of the triumphone of the effects of the television campaign takes place in order to make it decisive.
+In this way it highlights the convergence rences.
 Because beyond being on opposing sides, they share the same knowledge.
 Therefore, it is not about a clashing of classes, as Guzmán makes René aware that he is as "wealthy" as the rest of the protagonists, but rather a personal-professional rivalry.
 The election between YES and NO, more than a substantial deliberation, is the election between two brands of the same product, one that is more attractive than the other, but between which, in the end, there is no great difference beyond a regimen of images that are shown as pure form without content, more or less efficient at the time of achieving the desired effect.

-What the fiction makes clear is a conflict exclusively dealing with bourgeoise in favor of or against the dictatorship4.
+What the fiction makes clear is a conflict exclusively dealing with bourgeoise in favor of or against the dictatorship.
 And in the case of the latter, one that never suffers the ferocity of the regimen, and that nevertheless wants to get rid of it -and thus recover lost political positions-, has no choice but to play by its rules, accepting its transformations, that it is even willing to perpetuate.